WLLC Placement Test FAQ's | World Languages, Literatures, & Cultures

 How long does it take to complete the test?

 The total time it takes to complete the test depends on the language you are testing and your proficiency in the language.
 Generally, students take 45 minutes - 2 hours to complete the placement test.
+Please note: The ASL placement test has 4 modules with a 30-minute time limit for each module.

 Is there a time limit to complete the test?

-You have until the scheduled end-time according to the placement test schedule to complete the test.
-Please arrive at an in-person test no less than 30 minutes before the test is scheduled to end.
+Please arrive at the test location no less than 30 minutes before the test is scheduled to end.
 If you think that you will not be able to finish the test in 30 minutes, plan to arrive earlier or attend a different testing date.

 Can I take the test more than once?